-A Nerf Wars event is all about the competition....and the ambience.
+A Nerf Wars event is all about the competition....and the ambiance.

-Set up a fun battle field but stacking up boxes, stacks of chairs, tables on their sides, wooden pallet, 55 gallon drums, etc. Anything that the kids can hide behind.
+Set up a fun battlefield but stacking up boxes, stacks of chairs, tables on their sides, wooden pallets, 55-gallon drums, etc. Anything that the kids can hide behind.
 I have seen everything from cardboard boxes covered with camo paint to inflatable obstacles.

 You can literally add any obstacle that you choose.

-I am also all about the music.
-I created a 3 hour play list (flash drive) with all kinds of battle/spy/war music...everything from Star Wars to James Bond soundtracks.
+I am also all about music.
+I created a 3-hour playlist (flash drive) with all kinds of battle/spy/war music...everything from Star Wars to James Bond soundtracks.
 You can find some great songs on i-tunes.
 Check with your Student minister or sound crew...they may be able to hook you up for free!

 It will save you a lot of time in the future.